Daura: History

-Daura is the city that Bayajidda, a figure from Hausa mythology, arrived at after his trek across the Sahara.
+Daura is the city that, according to legend (in about the 9th century), Bayajidda, a figure from Hausa mythology, arrived at after his trek across the Sahara.

 Once there, he killed a snake (named Sarki, meaning "King") who prevented the people from drawing water from the well, and the local queen, Magajiya Daurama, married him out of gratitude; one of their seven children was named Daura.
 The Kusugu Well in Daura where Bayajidda is said to have slain Sarki is protected by a wooden shelter and has become a tourist attraction.

 In 1805, during the Fulani War, Daura was taken over by Fulani warrior Malam Ishaku, who set up an emirate.
 The Hausa set up rival states nearby, and the ruler of one, Malam Musa, was made the new emir of Daura by the British in 1904, While Fulani emirs reigned and established a rival kingdoms at Daure-Zango (Zango) and at Daure-Baure (Baure).
 Zango (founded in 1825) was the more prominent Hausa-Daura kingdom, and in 1903–04, after the British and French had divided the three Daura polities, the British installed Zango's king, Malam Musa, as the new emir of Daura.
-Part of former North-Central state after 1967, the traditional emirate was incorporated into Kaduna state in 1976.
+Part of former North-Central state after 1967, the traditional emirate was incorporated into Kaduna State in 1976.
 It became part of the newly created Katsina state in 1987.

 Faruk Umar Faruk became the 60th Emir of Daura on 28 February 2007 following the death of Sarkin Muhammadu Bashar dan Umaru.

 Emirate

-The Daura Royal Palace ‘Kangiwa’ is a huge complex located at the Centre of the ancient city.
-It is a symbol of culture, history and traditions of ‘Daurawa’.
+The Daura Royal Palace 'Kangiwa' is a huge complex located at the Centre of the ancient city.
+It is a symbol of culture, history and traditions of 'Daurawa'.